john-l-hansen/vuepress-netlify-cms/docs/welcome.md

 1. Login to dashboard

-2. Click campaigns (user interaction)
+2. Click campaigns

-3. Click Create a campaign (user interaction)
+3. Click Create a campaign

-4. Fill out name, click Name text box (user interaction)
+4. Fill out name, click Name text box

-5. Fill out Description, click Description box (user interaction)
+5. Fill out Description, click Description box

-6. Select Start Date and time (user interaction)
+6. Select Start Date and time

-7. Select the end date and time (user interaction)
+7. Select the end date and time

-8. Toggle button to be active or not active (user interaction)
+8. Toggle button to be active or not active

-9. Click Create (user interaction)
+9. Click Create

-10. Created Campaign (user is directed to completed page)
+10. Created Campaign